dbanetto/uni/assign2/report.md

 A failed project of this scale always has consequences.
-The result of the Basin Flyover failing is that the parent project, Wellington Northern Corridor, is delayed.
+The result of the Basin Flyover failing is that the parent project, Wellington Northern Corridor, was delayed.
-These delays are compounded by NZTA moving staff from these projects in Wellington to other regions [@treasury_exp_2016].
+These delays were compounded by NZTA moving staff from these projects in Wellington to other regions [@treasury_exp_2016].

 # Proposed Investigation